Supporting Tools, Techniques, and Models for Institutional Growth

 5. How long should the proposed project last?

 The project should not last more than 12 months in implementation.

-Reviews and Implementation
+Review and Implementation

-When I submit a proposal, when should I expect to hear back?
+1. After I submit a proposal, when should I expect to hear back?

 The Education Collaborative provides post-convening grants of up to $5000 to eligible HEIs across Africa.